cykorteam/cykorteam.github.io/2025/02/2025-02-01-Write-Up-AlpacaHack.markdown

 ```

 With the limited query of 1000, we have to recover the key when we can set the key to `key + iv`.
-> If you played [CryptoHack](https://cryptohack.org/) before, and tried the challenge **Oh SNAP** in **Symmetric Ciphers** category, this shouldn't have been too much of a hard challenge.
+> If you played [CryptoHack](https://cryptohack.org/) before, and tried the challenge **Oh SNAP** in the **Symmetric Ciphers** category, this shouldn't have been too much of a hard challenge.
-However, I forgot everything about it during the CTF, and went through RC4's wikipedia docs.
+However, I forgot everything about it during the CTF and went through RC4's Wikipedia docs.

-[RC4 - Key-scheduling algorithm (KSA)](https://en.wikipedia.org/wiki/RC4#Key-scheduling_algorithm_(KSA)) has a simple implementation of how key is used to permute `S`.
-It can easily be noticed that the key is repeated unlimited times until 256 iteration is done, which can create lot's of colliding keys.
+[RC4 - Key-scheduling algorithm (KSA)](https://en.wikipedia.org/wiki/RC4#Key-scheduling_algorithm_(KSA)) has a simple implementation of how the key is used to permute `S`.
+It can easily be noticed that the key is repeated unlimited times until 256 iterations are done, which can create lots of colliding keys.

 Assume the key is `"1337deadbeef"` in hex, Then if we set iv to null bytes of length 249, the 256 key stream will be the following:
 ```